arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-2.md

 does not even compile.

 Similarly, you can pass the expression `sqrt(42)` as an argument to a function.
-You cannot pass it a `for` statement.
+You cannot pass a `for` statement as an argument to a function.
 This just doesn't make sense, right?
 So, in a sense, "expressions and statements don't compose".

 By the way, that's one of the appealing traits of some functional